 - An increase in disease prevalence will also contribute to market growth.
 Datamonitor Healthcare estimates that in 2018, there were approximately 14.5 million prevalent cases of wet AMD in adults aged 50 years and over worldwide, and forecasts that number to increase to 17.6 million prevalent cases by 2027.

-- Numerous high-impact upcoming events for drugs in the wet AMD space are expected in 2020 and 2021, including a European Committee for Medicinal Products for Human Use (CHMP) opinion for DARPin and Phase III topline trial results for Lytenava.
+- Numerous high-impact upcoming events for drugs in the wet AMD space are expected in 2021, including top-line results for Lytenava and AR-13503.

 - Despite the availability of anti-VEGF medicines that have revolutionized the treatment of wet AMD, pressing unmet needs remain.
-The challenge of recurring monthly or bi-monthly injections over the span of years is difficult for patients, and studies analyzing real-world claims data indicate adherence to treatment is low and patients are generally undertreated, receiving fewer injections and less monitoring than in clinical trials.
+The challenge of recurring monthly or two-monthly injections over the span of years is difficult for patients, and studies analyzing real-world claims data indicate adherence to treatment is low and patients are generally undertreated, receiving fewer injections and less monitoring than in clinical trials.
 There is therefore a great need for better treatments that improve visual acuity, allow sustained delivery, are long-acting, and lower patient treatment burdens.